 Dermatologic Treatments For Scars Vs Topical Creams

 - Over-the-counter topical creams, ointments, or gels may show only around 5% variance in the scars (only fresh scars) and therefore you would hardly see any visible results.
-But the dermatologic treatments show visible difference in the appearance of the scar within a few days of the procedure.
+But the dermatologic treatments show a visible difference in the appearance of the scar within a few days of the procedure.

-- Expensive topical creams may have negligible impact on the scars.
-Antibiotic ointments may help in reduction of infection to some extent, but it does not help in fading of scars.
+- Expensive topical creams may have a negligible impact on the scars.
+Antibiotic ointments may help in the reduction of infection to some extent, but it does not help in fading of scars.
 Clinically there are no proofs that these topical creams can fade or treat scars.
-Creams seem to be easy and reasonable option, but in long run, they do not reduce the appearance of the scars, rather lasers are capable of marginally reducing the appearance of scars by making tiny incisions on your body.
+Creams seem to be an easy and reasonable option, but in long run, they do not reduce the appearance of the scars, rather lasers are capable of marginally reducing the appearance of scars by making tiny incisions on your body.
 For superficial scars, chemical peels prove to be very effective too.
 But, it is important to consult a dermatologist to understand the kind of scar and the treatment required for it, before you go ahead with treating your scars with lasers, peels, or injections.